🧭

 • ●

-Your role is to collaborate, not to replace
+Your role is to support, not replace

 Sometimes "doing" means: